Shortly before Martin Heydon did his Leaving Cert in the Cross and Passion school in Kilcullen, he got injured playing football in school.

 That would put an end to his football career at a young age but it didn’t end his involvement in the GAA.
 Indeed it began his first steps into the political world, one that now sees him as a Junior Minister and a Fine Gael TD for the Kildare South constituency that include a large portion of Laois.

 Heydon went to primary school in Crookstown and grew up on a farm near Ballitore.
-His father died when he was eight leaving and after leaving secondary school Martin took over the farm.
+His father died when he was eight leaving behind a young family and after leaving secondary school Martin took over the farm.

 He enjoyed the farming but found it a lonely pursuit and operating off one kidney meant that the social outlet of playing football wasn’t recommended.